 No charges have been filed at this time; however, this Gwinnett County crash is still under investigation.

-The Law Offices of Shane Smith is saddened to hear about this fatality and extends our deepest condolences to the family and friends of Rabia Adnam, and we also wish her husband and children a full recovery.
+Shane Smith Law is saddened to hear about this fatality and extends our deepest condolences to the family and friends of Rabia Adnam, and we also wish her husband and children a full recovery.